Tie Luo Han - 2014 Zheng Yan Wuyi Oolong Loose Leaf Tea

 Our Zheng Yan Tie Luo Han was harvested from a single tree in 2014.
 The family has owned the farm for several generations.
 Their trees are at least 60 years old.
 The tea is processed entirely by hand except for stem removal.
-Their process has been perfected and passed down through the generations.

 The flavor is like a smokey and peppery dark chocolate with ripe fruits.
 It is highly complex with many nuances to explore.
 The minerals from the rocks in which it grew are apparent.
 The aftertaste lingers for several minutes.